Malikakshay619/Quiz3-cst8919/README.md

 # Quiz 3 - CST8919

 ## Goal:
-Create and assign an Azure Policy that restricts resource deployment to only the Canada Central region.
+Create and assign a custom Azure Policy to **deny resource deployment in Canada regions** (canadacentral, canadaeast).

+## Steps Performed:
+-  Created resource group: `quiz3` in `canadacentral`
+-  Wrote a custom policy (`only_policy_rule.json`) to deny deployments in `canadacentral` and `canadaeast`
+-  Deleted old parameterized policy and assignment that only allowed `canadacentral`
+-  Assigned the new policy at resource group scope using Azure CLI
+-  Verified:
+  - Deployment in Canada regions fails
+  - Deployment in `eastus` succeeds

 ## Files:
-- `only_policy_rule.json`: Contains the policy rule definition.
+- `only_policy_rule.json` – contains the deny rule
+- `README.md` – this summary

+## Commands used:
-- `allowed_locations_canadacentral.json`: (Optional) Full policy schema for reference.
+- `az policy definition create`
-- CLI steps documented in bash history.

-## Steps performed:
-- Created resource group `quiz3` in `canadacentral`
-- Created custom Azure Policy with `allowedLocations` parameter
-- Assigned the policy to the resource group
+- `az policy assignment create`
-- Tested deployment success/failure based on region
+- `az storage account create` (for testing)